patsteff/fee_project1/readme.md

 - Filter completed notes
 - Toggle theme (dark / light)
 - Keep filter criteria in local storage
-- Conditional coloring if note is not completed and less than 3 days until due date
+- Conditional coloring if note is not completed and less than 3 days until due date (or in the past)
 - Backend with nedb

 ESLINT: